Josh Carples: Amazon, Apple Music, Bandcamp, Spotify, Tidal, YouTube

 Josh Carples – Ghost.Ocean.Sirens

-This EP, available exclusively through NoiseTrade, features one song from each of my solo albums – “Ghost of a Town,” “Ocean” and “Sirens and Street Lights,” followed by a live version of each of those songs.
+This EP, originally released on NoiseTrade (RIP), featured one song from each of my solo albums – “Ghost of a Town,” “Ocean” and “Sirens and Street Lights,” followed by a live version of each of those songs.
+The live versions are now available on Bandcamp.

 Josh Carples – Gut Munchers (Original Score)